rashedjisan/rashedjisan/README.md

 ## Who am I?
-I've completed my graduation from Bangladesh University of Business and Technology (BUBT), pursuing my bachelor's degree in computer engineering.
+I graduated from Bangladesh University of Business and Technology (BUBT), pursuing my bachelor's degree in computer engineering.
 My passion for technology, innovation, and ML & Deep Learning drives me.
 I thrive on challenges and am highly motivated and results-oriented.
-I'm also an open-source contributor, a web development enthusiast, and confident in my ability to excel in any role.
+I'm also an open-source contributor, a web development enthusiast, data scientist, and I am confident in my ability to excel in any role.

 ## Visitor Count